 Average Lifespan in the Wild: 2-3 years

-Identifying Features: Grey fur with a black mask and 4 - 7 black rings around its tail; pointy snout with a black nose; dexterous front paws.
+Identifying Features: Gray fur with a black mask and 4-7 black rings around its tail; pointy snout with a black nose; dexterous front paws.

 Raccoons are natively found throughout most of North America.
 Recently, raccoons have emerged in parts of Europe and Japan.

 Traditionally, raccoons prefer heavily wooded areas with access to trees, water and abundant vegetation.
-There, they make their dens in the hollow parts of trees and abandoned burrows, traveling up to 18 miles to forage for food.
+There, they make their dens in the hollow parts of trees as well as abandoned burrows, traveling up to 18 miles to forage for food.

-Raccoons are omnivores with an opportunistic diet, eating almost anything they can get their paws on.
-In urban areas, where wildlife and fresh vegetation are limited, raccoons will are more likely to eat human food and invade trash cans.
-The majority of their diets consist of sweet foods like fruits and invertibrates.
+Raccoons are omnivores with an opportunistic diet; eating almost anything they can get their paws on.
+In urban areas, where wildlife and fresh vegetation are limited, raccoons will be more likely to eat human food and invade trashcans.
+The majority of their diet consists of sweet foods like fruits and invertebrates.

 Some favorite foods include:

 Activity: Nocturnal in nature, raccoons are mostly active at nighttime.
 They are most active in spring, summer and fall, and will sleep in their dens for most of the winter.